pkali/scorch_src/README.md

 ##### Build 113
 2003-08-17
+Again you dear reader made us to do a significant improvement in Atari 8-bit Scorch.
+Build 113 released!
+There is a framework for AI ready and you can play with the most stupid opponent - the Mighty Moron!!!
+Give him a kick and play a little bit!
 - AI Opponents move barrels to the right position before firing a bullet.
 - Purchase screen is not displayed for AI opponents.
-- There is 2 sec delay after displaying
+- There is a 2 sec delay after displaying
   "Defensive" text i.e. text before death

 program.s65